-Minimally Invasive Spine Surgery
+What is Minimally Invasive Spine Surgery?

 Minimally invasive spine surgery generally involves using a tubular retractor to gain access to the spine.
 A microscope and specially designed surgical instruments are then used to perform the operation.
-In standard spine surgery, a cut is made in the skin and muscles are stripped off from the spine to expose the area.
+In standard spine surgery, a cut is made in the skin, and muscles are stripped off from the spine to expose the area.
 Cutting of the muscles off the spine can cause increased pain compared to simply splitting the muscles.
 The use of tubular retractors in minimally invasive spine surgery splits the muscles, reducing muscle injury.
 The incisions in minimally invasive spine surgery are often smaller than those required for open surgery.
 Due to the more precise nature of the surgery, blood loss is also often less.
 Hospital stays are generally shorter.
 All of these factors often result in a faster recovery and less post-operative pain than possible with standard open spine surgery.

-Conditions Treated with Minimally Invasive Surgery Techniques
+What Are Some Conditions Treated with Minimally Invasive Back Surgery Techniques?

 Minimally invasive spine surgery can be used to treat a variety of conditions.
 This type of surgery is often most appropriate for conditions of the lumbar spine.
 Minimally invasive spine surgery techniques are often used in herniated disc treatments through microlumbar discectomy.
 Such surgery is often performed on an outpatient basis.
 Spinal stenosis treatment is also addressed in a minimally invasive way through lumbar laminectomy.
 Spinal stenosis often occurs in elderly patients.
 Due to the less traumatic nature of minimally invasive spine surgery, we have found the technique to be very safe even in patients in their 80's.
 Conditions such as instability or spondylolisthesis may require lumbar fusion.
 Lumbar fusion or transforaminal lumbar interbody fusion (TLIF) can also be performed with minimally invasive techniques.
 Patients with spinal fractures from osteoporosis, tumors, or trauma may benefit from kyphoplasty.
 This involves injection of cement in to the broken bone to strengthen it.
 This surgery is also performed with a minimally invasive technique.